-Summa Health System is consistently ranked one of the best healthcare providers in the country, as well as one of the best workplaces.
-The awards and recognition received by such prestigious organizations as the following continue to reflect our commitment to providing the highest quality and most compassionate care to our patients:
+Summa Health System is consistently ranked one of the best healthcare providers in the country, as well as one of the best workplaces in Northeast Ohio.
+The awards and recognition received from such prestigious organizations as the following indicate, continue to reflect our commitment to providing the highest quality and most compassionate care to our patients:

 Summa Health System is a leader in cancer treatment with nationally recognized cancer centers throughout Northeast Ohio.
 We treat more than 100 cancer types, specializing in lung, breast, colorectal, gynecological and orthopedic.
 Summa’s cancer centers are fully accredited by the American College of Surgeons Commission on Cancer (CoC).
 We are one of only two major health systems in Northeast Ohio to earn the prestigious American College of Radiation (ACR) accreditation in radiation oncology.

 The Parkview Center at Summa Barberton Hospital is accredited by the NAPBC.
 In addition, the Center has been designated a Breast Imaging Center of Excellence by the ACR.

 Expert Emergency Care

 Summa Health System is dedicated to providing 24/7, high-quality, state-of-the-art, supportive care and assistance needed in an emergency situation.
 Our highly skilled cardiovascular and emergency medicine teams have helped Summa earn recognition in several areas, including: